 Headstands on the Pilates Reformer come in pairs, like a lot of Pilates exercises.
 If you do it one way, you can challenge yourself to do it another.
 Think Leg Pull Down and Leg Pull.
 Or, Long Stretch and Long Back Stretch.
 When you flip over you change the way gravity affects you.
-If your backbends, Swan and other extension exercises are strong and the first Headstand went well then flip yourself over and give this a try.
-I also like to do the Backbend with Straps on the Reformer to prepare for this one.
+If your backbends, Swan and other extension exercises are strong and the first Headstand (facing down) went well then flip yourself over and give this a try.
+I also like to do the Headstand (or Backbend) with Straps on the Reformer to prepare for this one.
 Ready to get upside down?

 Press from your seat and remain fully connected to your center.

 With 2 heavy springs on your Reformer and your foot bar and headrest up lay down on your carriage.
 Place your feet on the foot bar and your hands on your shoulder rests.
 Press yourself up into a bridge and place your head on the crease of your headrest.
 Your hands can hold the shoulder rests as a beginner, layer on your forehead or hold a long weighted pole.
 Pull your low ribs in and reach your tailbone for the back of your knees so that you can maintain length in your back.
 It's easy to overextend in your neck and your lower back.